Bound by Corruption by BelovedStranger

 “Give that back!”

 “Now we’ve got you, girly,” snickered one of the bandits, his grin a mirror of the others.
-Hungry.
+Lewd.
 Malicious.

 Tensing, Kagome’s attention rounded on the human threat.

 “Let’s get her, boys!” hooted another.
 Dozens hollered their agreement, all too eager—for her.
-And yet, for all their excitement, their steps where slow as they eyed the being before her warily.
+And yet, for all their excitement, their steps where slow as they eyed the being who stood tall before her warily.

-Terror clamping around her heart like a vice, Kagome shuffled further in front of her would-be rescuer, allowing his larger body to hide her from the approaching men.
-In this moment, it was not the being before her she feared but her fellow man.
+Terror clamped around her heart like a vice.
+Shuffling to the side, she effectively used the beautiful stranger’s larger body to hide from the approaching men.
+In this moment, it was not the entity before her she feared but her fellow man.

 “Please!”